Sonia Gomes: Work

 Gomes combines secondhand textiles with everyday materials, such as driftwood, wire, and furniture to create abstract sculptures.
 Her compositions stem from a spontaneous and casual practice of deconstructing and re-assembling everyday objects; Lágrima (Tear) (2014), for example, was made with a blue tablecloth that once belonged to her friend's family.
 Gomes created Correnteza (2018) using found driftwood and fabric forms she stitched to the wood; critic Paul Laster wrote in Sculpture that the juxtaposition of the fabric and wood created "a compelling tension."

-Gomes' use of secondhand and gifted objects is informed by her decolonial standpoint, and is both a manifestation of Brazil’s rapid and uneven industrial development and a critique of Brazil's culture of wasteful consumption and environmental destruction.
-She often juxtaposes soft and hard materials, creating movement in her sculptures which alludes to her love of popular Brazilian dances.
+Gomes' use of found and gifted objects is informed by her decolonial standpoint and is both a manifestation of Brazil’s rapid and uneven industrial development and a critique of Brazil's culture of wasteful consumption and environmental destruction.
+These materials, which arrive at her studio more or less by chance, guide her through the creative process and "always tell [her] what they want to be" as she reshapes and entangles them into one another.
+She often juxtaposes soft and hard materials, creating movement in her sculptures which allude to her love of popular Brazilian dances.
+Gomes's work features in international collections and is exhibited in the David Geffen Wing of the Museum of Modern Art.
 The artist is represented by Mendes Wood DM, Blum & Poe, and Pace Gallery.

+In 2024, Gomes represented the Vatican at the Holy See Pavilion in the 60th Venice Biennale, Italy, participating in the "With My Eyes" group exhibition held in the Giudecca Women's Detention Center.